 You obviously have fewer rights in the setting of a prison or jail, but you still have rights and are still protected by the Constitution.
 A qualified criminal defense lawyer can help make the case for bail and argue and negotiate on your behalf leading up to trial.
-You can obtain a free consultation with a criminal defense lawyer in your area today to learn more about your options going forward.
+You can obtain a free evaluation from a criminal defense lawyer in your area today to learn more about your options going forward.